lukicmarko/att.capp.api.reference/apiary.md

         }

 ## update a scenario [put api/scenario/{id}]
 updates an already existing scenario in the platform, activates and initializes it.
-During the initialization phase the scenario is run current sensor values so that everything is initialized correctly.
+During the initialization phase the scenario is run with the current sensor values so that everything is initialized correctly.

 + Request (application/json)
     + Header